4hmet4car/InteractiveGraphics/README.md

-# Interactive Graphics Course Homeworks
+# Interactive Graphics, Roma La Sapienza, 2024/2025

 This repository contains my solutions to all assignments for the **Interactive Graphics** course held in Sapienza University of Rome.
 Each homework explores a different WebGL and JavaScript graphics concept, building from basic matrix transforms to a full mass–spring simulation.